nkizito92/ZapChat/README.md

 ## BackEnd Source
 Don't forget to `fork` and clone the [Back-End](https://github.com/nkizito92/Back_End-ZapChat). as well
-When working with a React app you may want to split the backEnd and FrontEnd appart because the files are too big and slow down the FrontEnd.
+When working with a React app you may want to split the backEnd and FrontEnd apart because the files are too big and it will slow down the FrontEnd.
 ## IMPORTANT NOTE
 ### Make sure BOTH the Front-End and Back-End are in separate folders.